SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 * <a href="https://youtu.be/sBTi22CeHho">OCD night vision</a>

 ## What's New (in reverse chronological order)
 * `sautils` updated to ver 3.2.
-A major big in `kmeans` which restricted the use of image classification to Tapo camera filename format has been relaxed.
+A major bug in `kmeans` which restricted the use of image classification to Tapo camera filename format has been relaxed.
 Now any filename which contains timestamp as YYYYMMDD-HHMMSS will work.
 * Bug fixes.
 * Version 3 has an updated motion detection scheme, which is more accurate and works better in low-light conditions.
 * A heuristic to minimise excessive frame capture.